Eddie Hearn has urged Jake Paul to fight Conor McGregor NEXT, but the promoter is concerned that a feud with Dana White will put the’massive fight’ on hold.

 He is not a professional boxer, but he has a boxing background.

-“He’s a lot more accomplished than Tyron Woodley, Askren, and other people like that.”
+“He’s a lot more accomplished than Tyron Woodley, Askren, and other people of his caliber.”

 “It’s also a huge battle.”